Lexikon der indogermanischen Verben

-The Lexikon der indogermanischen Verben (LIV, "Lexicon of the Indo-European Verbs") is an etymological dictionary of the Proto-Indo-European (PIE) verb.
+The Lexikon der indogermanischen Verben (LIV, Lexicon of Indo-European Verbs) is an etymological dictionary of the Proto-Indo-European (PIE) verb.
 The first edition appeared in 1998, edited by Helmut Rix.
 A second edition followed in 2001.
 The book may be seen as an update to the verb entries of the Indogermanisches etymologisches Wörterbuch (IEW) by Julius Pokorny.
 It was the first dictionary fully utilizing the modern three-laryngeal theory with reconstructions of Indo-European verbal roots.